 (A) Termination in general.
-The deputy director of the community development division may terminate community service block grant ("CSBG") funding to an eligible entity in any of the following instances:
+The deputy chief of the community services division may terminate community service block grant ("CSBG") funding to an eligible entity in any of the following instances:

-(1) The deputy director of the community development division determines that the governing board of the eligible entity cannot or will not take the necessary action to bring the eligible entity into compliance within the time allowed by the community development division through its office of community services ("OCS/CDD").
+(1) The deputy chief of the community services division determines that the governing board of the eligible entity cannot or will not take the necessary action to bring the eligible entity into compliance within the time allowed by the community development division through its office of community services ("OCA /CSD ").

-(2) The deputy director of the community development division determines that the nature or extent of noncompliance is extreme and warrants immediate termination of CSBG funding.
+(2) The deputy chief of the community services division determines that the nature or extent of noncompliance is extreme and warrants immediate termination of CSBG funding.

 (3) The eligible entity is no longer officially recognized as a community action agency as a result of dedesignation procedures described in divisions (B)(1) and (B)(2) of section 122.701 of the Revised Code.